|

 I like to set aside a specific time for dinner every night, and for us, that’s 5pm.
 Depending on your family’s circumstances, try to designate a time for the whole family to eat together.

-And it’s totally fine if just one parent can make it to dinner (for instance, if the other comes home late from work).
+And it’s totally fine if only one parent can make it to dinner (for instance, the other comes home later from work).
 The idea is to give your family a reliable time to reconvene around the dinner table at the end of the day.

 12. Bath time